 Fish and Wildlife Officer Career

-Being a California Department of Fish and Wildlife (CDFW) Wildlife Officer is a great career.
+Being a CDFW Wildlife Officer can be a great career.
 It offers individuals interested in law enforcement a lifetime of challenges, diverse assignments, and opportunities for professional growth and career advancement.
 Wardens have Statewide jurisdiction and although their primary function is to enforce Fish and Game code, they may be called upon to enforce any of California's laws.

 Wildlife Officers provide the public with hunting and fishing information and protect California's diverse resources from poaching and overuse.
 They are required to carry and use firearms; they usually work alone and on weekends and holidays; and often work during the night.
 Wildlife officers patrol on foot, on horseback, by plane, boats, and in a variety of vehicles.
 They investigate reports of violations, collect and preserve evidence, write reports, and testify in court.